ByteMansion/TechBasics/trick/AddGitBranchToPrompt.md

 # Bash Prompt optimization
 ## Add git branch name to bash prompt
 ### Basic idea
-In order to add branch name to bash prompt, we have to edit the PS1 variable(set value of PS1 in ~/.bash_profile).
+In order to add branch name into bash prompt, we have to edit the PS1 variable(set PS1 in ~/.bash_profile).

 ### What is PS1?
-PS1 denotes Prompt String 1, which is the one of the prompts available in Linux/Unix shell.
+PS1 denotes Prompt String 1, which is one of the prompts available in Linux/Unix shell.
 When you open your terminal, it will display the content defined in PS1 variable in your bash prompt.

-Example prompt when we login to a machine:
+An prompt example when we login in a Linux machine:
 ```
 [surendra@linuxnix common]$
 ```